handsontable/handsontable/docs/next/guides/building-and-testing/modules.md

 ::: tip
-When using [Parcel](https://parceljs.org/), [webpack 3](https://webpack.js.org/) (or older), and a few other bundlers, you need to import Handsontable's modules one by one, from their respective files of origin.
+When using [Parcel](https://parceljs.org/), [webpack 3](https://webpack.js.org/) (or older), and a few other bundlers, you need to import modules one by one, from their respective files of origin.
 For the full list of such imports, click below:

 ::: details All imports
 ```js